-According to available data an average Polish inhabitant produces approximately 14-15 kg of sewage sludge, which seems significantly lower than in some EU countries, e.g., Germany or Austria, where the level is ca. 25 kg/person.
-However, in these countries, almost the entire population is connected to municipal sewage treatment plants, so if the amount of sewage sludge produced is converted to the number of people using the municipal sewage treatment plant, then we receive a similar scale indicator in 2017 of 20.7 kg/person.
+According to available data, an average Polish inhabitant produces approximately 14-15 kg d.s. of MSS, which seems significantly lower than in some EU countries, e.g., Germany or Austria, where the level is ca. 25 kg d.s./person.
+However, in these countries, almost the entire population is connected to municipal wastewater treatment plants, so if the amount of MSS produced is converted to the number of people using the municipal sewage treatment plant, then we receive a similar scale indicator in 2017 of 20.7 kg d.s./person.
 Therefore, one of the factors determining the amount of sludge generated is the number of inhabitants connected to the treatment plants.
 Table 2 also lists the indicators converted to the population equivalent (p.e.) as is the case for the implementation of the wastewater directive.
-The analysis of the data on the realized investments under the NMWTP shows that according to the data from 31 December, 2016, all of the requirements of the directive were satisfied by 525 agglomerations of the total p.e. of 19,215,925.
-Referring to the summary of the p.e. for Poland, the RLM is currently 38,793,049; the load discharged from agglomerations satisfying the requirements of the directive accounted for 49.5% of the total load generated by all agglomerations.
-It is estimated that at the end of 2021, all commitments should meet 1036 agglomerations of the total p.e. of 31,026,978, which represents 80.0% of the total generated by the p.e. agglomerations ([53], p.
+The analysis of the data on the realized investments under the NMWTP shows that according to the data from 31 December, 2016, all of the requirements of the directive were satisfied by using 525 agglomerations of the total p.e. of 19,215,925.
+Referring to the summary of the population equivalent (p.e.) for Poland, it is currently 38,793,049; the load discharged from agglomerations satisfying the requirements of the directive accounted for 49.5% of the total load generated by all agglomerations.
+It is estimated that at the end of 2021, all commitments should meet 1036 agglomerations of the total p.e. of 31,026,978, which represents 80.0% of the total generated by the p.e. agglomerations [66] (p.
 7).

-Given the divergence of the interpretations of when deposits form an integral part of the wastewater undergoing treatment processes within a technological thrust in the treatment plant and when the deposits become waste (that is, when they can be classified as waste of the appropriate code and thus can be processed within the meaning of the waste regulations), it can be assumed that the stream of actual generated sewage sludge is higher than recorded in national statistics ([38], p.
+Given the divergence of the interpretations of when sludge form an integral part of the wastewater undergoing treatment processes within a technological thrust in the treatment plant and when the sludge become waste (that is, when they can be classified as waste of the appropriate code and thus can be processed within the meaning of the waste regulations), it can be assumed that the stream of actual generated sewage sludge is higher than recorded in national statistics [38] (p.
 55, footnote 16).